paypal/paypal-android/README.md

 To create an access token:

 1. Follw the steps in [Get Started](https://developer.paypal.com/api/rest/#link-getstarted) to obtain a `CLIENT_ID` and `CLIENT_SECRET` from the PayPal Developer site.
-1. Use the credentials obtained in step 1 to make the following HTTP request with Basic Authentication:
+1. Make an HTTP request using the credentials obtained in step 1 to fetch an access token:

+:warning:&nbsp;Make sure the environment variables for `CLIENT_ID` and `CLIENT_SECRET` are set.

+**Request**
 ```bash
 # for LIVE environment
 curl -X POST https://api.paypal.com/v1/oauth2/token \